NathStevo97/certifications-notes/vmware/vmware-tanzu/03_Tanzu_Kubernetes_Clusters/01_Building_Custom_Cluster_Machine_Images/3 1 - Building Custom Cluster Machine Images.md

 # Building Custom Images - Requirements

 - The following requirements must be met for custom images:
   - Account on vSphere/AWS/Azure with sufficient permissions
   - Docker installed on Mac OS or Linux workstation
   - For AWS - aws CLI enabled
   - Azure - az CLI enabled
   - vSphere - OVFTool must be installed

-# Steps to Create Custom Image:
+# Steps to Create Custom Image

 1. Determine and download image builder configuration version to be built from Each version corresponds to the Kubernetes version that the Image Builder will use.